SkyLined/sl-firstboot/README.md

 and will no longer be executed on start up.

-### userconfig.service
+### userconfig service
-The `userconfig.service` is disabled by sl-firststart as this is the normal first start script for Raspbian OS, i.e. the script which asks you to provide a username and password once your Raspberry Pi starts for the first time.
+The `userconfig` service is disabled by sl-firststart as this is the normal first start script for Raspbian OS, i.e. the script which asks you to provide a username and password once your Raspberry Pi starts for the first time.
 The payload script run through sl-firststart is expected to replace this script,